 1 to 5 Scale Survey Template

 One question, multiple parameters.
-This 1 to 5 scale survey template uses a matrix rating format so respondents evaluate several satisfaction dimensions on a 5-point scale in a single screen — faster than asking each dimension as a separate question.
+This 1 to 5 scale survey template uses a matrix rating format so respondents evaluate Service, Quality, Value for Money, and Overall Experience on a 5-point satisfaction scale in a single screen — 5 questions, under a minute.

 - Try 14 days for Free